d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-cnn.md

 d2l.train_ch13(net, train_iter, test_iter, loss, trainer, num_epochs, devices)
 ```

-Below, we use the trained model to classify sentiments of two simple sentences.
+Below we use the trained model to predict the sentiment for two simple sentences.

 ```{.python .input}
 #@tab all